testing-library/testing-library-docs/docs/react-testing-library/example-intro.md

 sidebar_label: Example
 ---

 ## Simple Example

-This will be a simple example using useState to test a React Hooks functional component.

-Here is our component, it is a simple component that changes some text when a user clicks a button:
+Here is our first example, a simple component that changes a counter text when a user clicks a button:

 ```jsx
 // Counter.js